unm-historiography/metahistory/essays/medieval/bede.md

 {% include figure.html
   class="img-right"
   width="50%"
-  caption="The Venerable Bede, from The Last Chapter by James Doyle Penrose" image-url="The_Venerable_Bede_translates_John_1902.jpg" source-url="https://commons.wikimedia.org/wiki/File:The_Venerable_Bede_translates_John_1902.jpg"
+  caption="The Venerable Bede, from The Last Chapter, c.
+1902, by James Doyle Penrose.
+As can be seen in the vast diffrences between this and the other depictions of Bede, thre are no surviving, contemporary images of bede, and all depictions of him are thus figments of various artists' imaginations." image-url="The_Venerable_Bede_translates_John_1902.jpg" source-url="https://commons.wikimedia.org/wiki/File:The_Venerable_Bede_translates_John_1902.jpg"
 %}